My love of debate began while in middle school with a five-day summer camp at the New York City Urban Debate League.

 Take a moment to hear from Spencer Chaisanguanthum as he shares insights into Eloquence Academy, its mission, and his team, all of whom he is proud to lead everyday.
 To learn more and stay connected with our ever-expanding community, please explore our website and follow along on our social media.

 Spencer Y. Chaisanguanthum was named Chief Executive Officer in February 2022 and assumed his responsibilities in September 2022.
 During his tenure, Eloquence Academy has launched all of its existing programs to serve 2,500 students nationwide.
-Spencer has crafted two strategic plans that integrate innovation, excellence, diversity, and civics, earning Eloquence Academy recognition as one of the nation’s leading debate academies and a top 75 youth afterschool program in the United States.
+Spencer has crafted two strategic plans that integrate innovation, pedagogical excellence, diversity, and an emphasis on civics, earning Eloquence Academy recognition as one of the nation’s leading debate academies and a top 75 youth afterschool program for service learning in the United States.

 Spencer remains a highly sought-after leader.
-In 2024, he was elected to a two-year term on the Student Leadership Council of the National Speech and Debate Association (NSDA), representing 150,000 students.
-Spencer has determined pricing models for NSDA membership, expanded the unconscious bias training course for judges, and created a new onboarding program for students.
-In 2023, Spencer began a five-year term at the Gilder Lehrman Institute of American History, where he provides feedback on the organization’s resources, educator programs, and collections.
+In 2024, he was elected to a two-year term on the Student Leadership Council of the National Speech and Debate Association (NSDA).
+His signature accomplishments at the NSDA include introducing a more accessible pricing and revenue structure, expanding the unconscious bias training course for judges, creating a new onboarding program for students, and piloting a peer-to-peer mentorship program for over 150,000 student members.
+For five years, Spencer has advised the Gilder Lehrman Institute of American History, where he provides student-centered feedback to Trustees and the President on the institution’s evolving resources, educator programs, and collections.

 Recognition